Green Dealflow » The Green Dealflow blog » How Permitting Affects Project Success

 This article will explore the stages of permitting development and the most significant risks.
 Before outlining potential challenges, it’s important to set the tone for new investors.

-Depending on the jurisdiction, solar permits are issued “by-right” or require a special exception.
+Depending on the jurisdiction, solar permits are issued “by right” or require a special exception.
 Even when a project needs a special exception, permitting usually adds cost or time, but outright rejection is uncommon.
 Solar permitting does not carry the same political risks as other infrastructure investments.
 Political support for renewable energy is growing at state and local levels, with backing from voters.

 In areas with high incentives, the risks of feeder congestion or market saturation outweigh the risk of permit denial.
 Exceptions exist, such as municipalities with permit application surges that may impose moratoriums and agricultural regions where depressed farm economics coincide with solar achieving grid parity.